 We were bowled over by the vast grasslands, the sunlit clearings, the pine trees, the rivers and streams.
 Closer to the lakes the mountains took on grand imposing shapes with snow patches at their crowns.

 Then the three lakes.
 They were much bigger than we imagined them to be.
-Tarsar on its own was around a km long.
-The colours were a magnificent royal blue, pearly white snow patches surrounded them.
+Tarsar on its own was around a kilometre long.
+The lake was a magnificent royal blue, pearly white snow patches surrounded it.
 We camped besides the shores of Tarsar and Sundarsar.
 We thought we had attained nirvana.

 Unlike my previous impression, the lakes were not in levels, but in three different locations, forming a triangle of sorts.
 There were multiple trails to access the lakes.
 We forced a new route over a saddle that connected Sundarsar with Tarsar.
 The saddle also gave us a commanding view of the flower strewn Jagmargi valley.

 Forcing our way through another little known trail past a col behind Sundarsar got us to a overhang above Marsar.
 I couldn’t have imagined a better viewpoint than this to see the grandeur of the lake.